-CHIPS (Form B) can be used to review processing skills in children who have failed to respond to early literacy instruction.
+CHIPS (Form: 7 & 8 Year Olds) can be used to review processing skills and phonic skills in children who have responded poorly to literacy instruction.
 Use screening results to guide your intervention.

 What you will receive:

 This is a digital product.
-Upon ordering you will be able to instantly download a screener pack for each age bracket which includes:
+Upon ordering you will be able to instantly download a screener pack containing all three screeners.
+Content include:

 - CHIP Screener Overview